 A heart-themed reader photo round-up in honor of Valentine's Day #Wedding Porn#LEGO#valentine's day February 11 | Megan Finley Horowitz meggyfin This is a super cute photo idea!
 Photo by LG Photography.
 Every Monday we usually feature reader photos that have been recently uploaded to our Flickr pool.
 This week I decided to mix it up and search our reader photo archives for a very special heart-themed edition to get us all in the mood for Valentine's Day.
 And ooh boy did I hit the jackpot.
 There are hearts made of hands, stone, wood, LEGO, and even fire.
 Photo by Vito Kwan at Jasmine Photography How cute is this heart-shaped collection of stones at Tribesmaid Raemwel's outdoor wedding?
 Seth painted these for his bride El.
 As El explained, "The heart with the infinity symbol is something we have used as a couple for a while.
 Seth also painted the date of our wedding on the bottom."
 Photo by Derek Warnecke Tribesmaid Aggieastronaut had what she calls "Love LEGOs" in attendance at her wedding.
 Photo by Kelsey Crim Offbeat Bride Kristin's wedding decorations included wine bottles wrapped in yarn that took hours and hours to complete.
 The hearts were bought from a craft store, post-Valentine's Day, for super cheap, and embellished with the couples' initials.
 Photo by Lora Dudek Instead of a traditional guest book, Tribesmaid Krissybeth covered a side table with Kraft paper and turned people loose with a box of crayons.
 Somewhere, one of the guests got a hold of some masking tape and made a heart.
 Now it lives, framed and hanging, above Krissybeth's bed.
 Related Post Glittery Converse, Mr. Men, and a traveling first dance Tribesmaid Pinkerbell and her groom radiate happy.
 It makes me happy to see them looking so damn happy.
 In fact, there was a lot of...
 Read more Photo by Sarah Tew.
 Let's all revel in the fact that David and Christine commissioned their friend and artist, Jon Sarriugarte, to make a heart for them to rivet together during their wedding ceremony in lieu of exchanging rings.
 As if that wasn't cool enough, David and Christine's neighbor is a self-proclaimed pyro and does his own fireworks, so they hired him to put on a firework show at their reception.
 David had their neighbor throw in this one as a surprise for Christine.
 Clicky Links Gizmodo featured a wedding ring that even my ring-less husband may think is worth wearing.
 Wanna see the Offbeat Families post that made me cry as I read it in public?: Taking a vacation in our city helped get my marriage and parenting focus back on track You can also take a peek into Ariel's cell phone with this Offbeat Home post… If I don't know you, I won't talk to you: why I have a cruel blacklisting app on my phone Next week we return to recent reader photos, and I want to see YOUR pics in our Flickr pool!
 Wedding photos, planning photos, DIY projects?
 What are you up to?
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Sarah & Bryan's nerdy barn bash wedding NEXT 5 offbeat marriages that may benefit from the assistance of a lawyer Show/Hide comments [ 3 ] Can we get some details on Christine's dress?
 That looks amazing!
 3 agree Reply Looks like a Wai-Ching gown to me: http://vendors.offbeatbride.com/listing/wai-ching Tons more here: http://offbeatbride.com/tag/wai-ching Reply What!
 A riveted heart for a wedding.
 WOW!
 My husband would have been totally into that.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.